emmercm/igir/docs/roms/matching.md

 !!! tip

     MAME DATs catalog CHDs by the SHA1 found in their header, regardless of what type of CHD it is ("raw", CD-ROM, GD-ROM, etc.).
-As long as you're ok with trusting the headers in all other archives, you can greatly speed up the scanning of CHD files with the `--input-checksum-quick` when only processing MAME DATs.
+As long as you're ok with trusting the headers in all other archives, you can greatly speed up the scanning of CHD files with `--input-checksum-quick` when only processing MAME DATs.

 !!! warning